DavyJonesLocker/party_foul/README.md

 You can specify the adapter with which the exceptions should be handled.
-By default, PartyFoul includes the [`PartyFoul::SyncAdapter`](https://github.com/dockyard/party_foul/tree/master/lib/party_foul/sync_adapter.rb) which will handle the exception synchronously.
+By default, PartyFoul includes the [`PartyFoul::SyncAdapter`](https://github.com/dockyard/party_foul/tree/master/lib/party_foul/sync_adapter.rb) which handles the exception synchronously.
 To use your own adapter, include the following in your `PartyFoul.configure` block:

 ```ruby